dantleech/blog/content/posts/2024-08-29-col-de-tourmalet.md

 I decided to listen to Guns and Roses for the descent - which was unusually steep.
-So much in fact that after 15m I decided that it was better to remove my airpods as I clould feel them moving with the wind that was blasting in my face.
+So much in fact that after 15m I decided that it was better to remove my air-pods as I could feel them moving with the wind that was blasting in my face.
 I had thought the descent would be cold and misty but the mist on this stide of the mountain was minimal and although there was some wind chill I didn't feel cold.
 In only 30m I had traversed 20k and was in the town where